rudolfgrauberger/sonar-cxx-wiki/Installation.md

 - TODO: Make sure you know which plugin release is compatible with your SonarQube instance
 - Download the jar package into the SONARQUBE_HOME/extensions/plugins directory
 - Restart the SonarQube server
+- TODO: Navigate to ... the plugin should be listed in ...